uwuser/MCsim/README.md

 ```
 <addr> <read/write> <cpu-inst>
  ```
 The first token represents the address of the request.
-The second token accounts for the type of the access and the last token represnts the number of CPU instructions before the memory request
+The second token accounts for the type of access and the last token represents the number of CPU instructions before the memory request

 # Building and Running MCsim - Standalone